3.2. FEM: Finite Element Method¶

 For the custom simulation application, the user provides at least two inputs:

-• The script that drives the simulations which must be named driver.bat on Windows and driver on MacOS and Linux
+The script that drives the simulations, which must be named

-• The script that post-processes the simulation results and writes them to results.out in the required format
+on MacOS and LinuxThe script that post-processes the simulation results and writes them to

 Additionally, users can specify as many additional files and binaries as required by the application by increasing the number of input slots, as shown in Fig. 3.2.4.1.
 By specifying these files here, they will be copied to the correct location for quoFEM to access them during analyses.
 Users also have the option to simply place all the required files in the same location as the provided workflow driver script – quoFEM will automatically copy any files in this directory.
-This is particularly helpful if several different applications with numerous inputs are all being called by the workflow driver script and avoids the need to explicitly input each one of these files.
+This is particularly helpful if several applications with numerous inputs are all being called by the workflow driver script and avoids the need to explicitly input each one of these files.

 3.2.5.
-SurrogateGP
+SurrogateGP¶

 In place of the physical simulation models, the Gaussian process surrogate model trained in quoFEM can be imported for UQ/Optimization analyses.